M64GitHub/libtsprites/README.md

 ## MAIN CONCEPT

-In regard to graphics, the whole lib is based on the concept of `blocks`, not characters.
-2 blocks stacked form a regular character.
+In regard to graphics, the whole lib is based on the concept of `blocks` ('▄' or '▀'), not characters.
 A regular character has the height of 2, an upper block and a lower block.
 ASCII characters are 2 units in height.
 Rectangular shapes formed of `blocks` are called `regular sprites` - the code representation would be a `TSprite`.